 Parents can now request lateral flow tests through the local government: https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests

 How the tests work

-Those taking the lateral flow test will be supervised by trained staff and volunteers.
+On school site: Any students or staff unable to test at home can request taking the lateral flow test on the school site, under the supervision of trained staff and volunteers.
 The lateral flow tests are quick and easy to undertake, using a swab of the nose and throat.
 It is expected that most students and staff will be able to undertake the swab with only verbal support.

-Results (which take around half an hour from testing) will be shared directly with the individual participant.
+Results (which take around half an hour from testing) will be shared directly with the contact data provided when consent was given.
 The school will inform the student of a positive test result.
 Where participants are under 16, parents/carers will also be informed.
-The student will also receive a text/email notification of a positive or negative result from the online NHS system.
+The student may also receive a text/email notification of a positive or negative result from the online NHS system.

 What if the test is positive?

 On school site: We will notify the student so that we can move them to a safer area in the school to await collection.
 A parent/carer will be called by a member of school staff to collect their child.
 The household must isolate for 10 days.

 At home: If you test positive at home, you and those in your household must isolate and book a confirmatory PCR test.
 The NHS Test and Trace (PCR) test must be booked as soon as possible (same day, or within 24 hours) to confirm the result in school.
 At the time of writing this letter, the timescales for a result from a PCR test vary from 24 to 72 hours.